Skin wrinkles and blemishes

 Three common types of blemishes are liver spots, purpura, and seborrheic keratoses.

 Liver spots or age spots are a type of skin change associated with aging.
 The increased pigmentation may be brought on by exposure to sun or other forms of ultraviolet light, or other unknown causes.
+While they appear as people get older, they are the result of sun exposure from years prior to their appearance.

 Treatments may include the following: